Master of Science in Nursing

 While demand for registered nurses is expected to continue accelerated growth over the next decade, demand for advanced practice nurses and for nurse managers with advanced degrees is also expected to grow much faster than average between 2016 and 2026.

 Employment opportunities for nurse practitioners and other advanced practice nurses should grow by 31% by 2026, according to the Bureau of Labor Statistics.
 Meanwhile, opportunities for managers are expected to increase by 20%.
 AHU’s Online MSN program will provide you with the skills you need to become a leader in the field of nursing.

 Top 3 Careers for MSN Graduates

 Chief Nursing Officer

 Median Salary: $126,432

-The Administration and Leadership track of the RN-MSN program can prepare you for a career as a Chief Nursing Officer (CNO).
+The Administration and Leadership track of the MSN program can prepare you for a career as a Chief Nursing Officer (CNO).
 CNOs are responsible for ensuring that patients receive adequate and appropriate care.
 They also work with other members of a hospital’s leadership team to design patient care strategies that are innovative and effective.
 CNOs are also primarily responsible for making sure that hospitals are appropriately staffed during every shift.
 They serve as liaisons between hospital management and the nursing staff.
 Source.

 Director of Nursing